CoreyOdonis/Technical-writing-on-Glasp.co/Technical writing on how to use Glasp/Glasp Technical Writting Article.md

 - Now that you have an account on Glasp, you will be asked to install Glasp browser extension.
 Click on the "Get" tab > "Allow" tab > then click *Add extension*.
 ![You will be prompted to add Glasp extension to your browser toolbar](./img/Add%20extension%20to%20your%20browser.png)

-- Then click on *Allow eztension* tab
+- Then click on *Allow extension* tab
 ![Click on "Allow" tab](./img/Allow%20extension.png)

-- Now its time to click on add extension.
+- Now its time to click on *add extension*.
 ![The last step is to click on "Add extension" tab](./img/Add%20extension.png)

 - Head to your extension icon on your browser which is marked with a rectangle, and toggle the "show" icon so as to make your Glasp extension easily accessible to you.